wickljas/PES_Board/docs/markdown/ws2.md

     }
 ```

-10. Now, let's establish the conditions that prompt transitions to other states.
+10. Now, let's establish the conditions that prompts transitions to other states.
 As previously mentioned, pressing the mechanical button will trigger the initiation of the **SLEEP** state, while the **EMERGENCY** state will be initialized when the sensor reading is outside the above defined min and max range.
 Use the following code snippet:

 ```
     case RobotState::EXECUTION: {